The more you know about homeopathy, the more successful your outcome will be!

 9. “I still have my chief complaint, homeopathy doesn’t work!”

 We can’t pick the “diseases” we want to have gone.
 We have no remedy for this or that disease.
 We have remedies for the person, the whole person; in that sense, homeopathy is truly “holistic”!
-My teacher, Robin Murphy, always says, “Don’t change a remedy that’s working ‘in general’ for one that appears to fit a local symptom!”
+My teacher, Robin Murphy, always says, “Don’t change a remedy that’s working for the patient ‘in general’ for one that appears to fit a local symptom!”
 If you’ve got a remedy that’s helping you in general, stick with it!

 Now, there are exceptions.
 When a person has a life-threatening local symptom like asthma, you have to take the case of that.
 But even the asthma will have a “whole” picture that goes with it; and your remedy will have to cover the whole state, including the mental/emotional concomitant that’s a part of it.